Provides wings for a shipping revolution

 Key figures

-saved every year with only one Oceanbird wingsail on existing vessel, on ocean-going routes.
+saved every year with one Wing 560 on existing vessel, on favorable routes

 can be carried in the cargo hold of the first vessel from the Oceanbird concept